RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-23-using-rubymotion-to-build-something-useful.markdown

 ---
 layout: post
 title: "Using RubyMotion to Build Something Useful"
-date: 2013-11-20 14:11
+date: 2013-11-23 14:11
 comments: true
 published: false
 categories: [ iOS, Ruby, RubyMotion, Xcode ]
 ---
-The [Chicago RubyMotion User Group](http://www.meetup.com/Chicago-RubyMotion/) held its inaugural meeting last night.
-Thank you Dave Astels (the organizer) for asking me to present.
+The [Chicago RubyMotion User Group](http://www.meetup.com/Chicago-RubyMotion/) held its inaugural meeting this week.
+Thank you organizer [Dave Astels](http://twitter.com/dastels) for asking me to present.

 Code examples from the talk are in [this repo on GitHub](https://github.com/RayHightower/Chicago-RubyMotion-Nov2013).